Clyde Edwards-Helaire Player Prop Bets for NFL Week 15 | Kansas City vs. Los Angeles 12/16/2021

 Matchup vs. Los Angeles

-- Against the Chargers, Edwards-Helaire's 46 rushing yards per game over his three career matchups are 4.5 fewer than his over/under in Thursday's game.
+- Edwards-Helaire's 46 rushing yards per game in his three career matchups against the Chargers are 4.5 fewer yards than his over/under in Thursday's game.

-- In terms of defending against the run, the Chargers are 31st in the league, conceding 140.7 yards per game.
+- Edwards-Helaire will go up against a Chargers squad that allows 140.7 rushing yards per game and is the NFL's 31st-ranked rush defense.

-- The Chiefs are up against the NFL's 30th-ranked D when it comes to rushing TDs allowed (18 this year).
+- The Chiefs are up against the NFL's 30th-ranked defense when it comes to rushing TDs allowed (18 this season).

 Recent Performances